AronStankovics/barion-mcp/README.md

 #### send_money

 Send money to another Barion user by email address.
+If the recipient is not registered in Barion, they have 7 days to claim the money.

 **Parameters:**
 - `recipientEmail`: Email address of the recipient
-- `currency`: Currency code
+- `currency`: Currency code (CZK, EUR, HUF, USD)
 - `amount`: Amount to send
-- `comment`: Optional comment
+- `comment`: Optional comment (max 1000 characters)
+- `sourceAccountId`: Optional - Source account ID (auto-selected if not provided)

 ## Contributing